If There's No Tomorrow by Jennifer L. Armentrout

 My rating: 5 of 5 stars

-I received this free eARC novel from Edelweiss in exchange for my honest review.
+I received this free eARC novel from Edelweiss and from the author in exchange for my honest review.

 Lena has everything all planned out for her senior year in high school.
 She is applying early for college, she is going to see her best friends, Abbi, Dary and Megan, all of the time, and she is going to try to tell Sebastian that she has been in love with him since she saw him at age 8 when she moved in next door.